B16f00t/whapa/README.md

 =====

 * Message mode:
+	Show all messages from the database
 		python whapa.py -m

-	Show all messages from the database.
+	Show all messages from 12-12-2017 12:00 to 13-12-2017 12:00
 		python whapa.py -m -tS "12-12-2017 12:00" -tE "13-12-2017 12:00"
-	Show all messages from 12-12-2017 12:00 to 13-12-2017 12:00.

-		python whapa.py -m -w -tI
-	Show all images send by Whatsapp Web.

-		python whapa.py -m -g 34XXXXXXXXX-1345475288@g.us
+	Show all images send by Whatsapp Web python whapa.py -m -w -tI
-	Show all messages send by that group.

-		python whapa.py -m -a -r EN
+	Show all messages send by that group python whapa.py -m -g 34XXXXXXXXX-1345475288@g.us

-	Show all chats of the phone and makes English reports.
+	Show all chats of the phone and makes English reports (recommended) python whapa.py -m -a -r EN

-* Decrypt mode:

-		python whapa.py msgstore.db.crypt12 -k key
-	Decrypt msgstore.dbcrypt12, creating msgstore.db

 * Info mode:

-		python whapa.py -i
-	Show a stage with options about groups, broadcast lists and statuses.
+	Show a stage with options about groups, broadcast lists and statuses. python whapa.py -i

 * Extract mode:

-		python whapa.py -e -ts "01-01-2018 00:00"
-	Extract all thumbnails from '01-01-2018 00:00' so far.
+	Extract all thumbnails from '01-01-2018 00:00' so far. python whapa.py -e -ts "01-01-2018 00:00"

 Reports
 =====